 To figure out whether or not your wood floors are done subsequently a polyurethane, shellac, wax or varnish, or have a finish that has worn away and is no longer providing coverage, the American Hardwood assistance center suggests these tests: First is control your hand higher than the wood.
 If you can setting the texture of the grain, the Kitchen Flooring Lumber Liquidators has a penetrating finish (usually a raptness of a natural oil, such as linseed or tung oil, mixed subsequently additives for drying) topped subsequently wax.
 Second, in an out-of-the-way spot, dab upon a little paint remover.
 If the finish bubbles up, it is a surface finish, subsequently polyurethane, which coats the floor in a protective layer.

-The third is in an out-of-the-way area, area a few drops of water.
-If the water beads stirring and does not soak into the wood, the finish upon the Kitchen Flooring Lumber Liquidators is intact.
-If the water is absorbed into the floor or leaves a dark spot, the wood is unfinished or the protective growth has worn away.
-Fourth, if you sprinkle upon a few drops of water and white a skin condition form beneath the droplets after approximately 10 to 15 minutes, the floors are sound following wax.
-To separate the white spots, use a piece of good steel wool lightly dampened following wax and daub gently.
-The last is if you suspect a varnish or shellac, allow a coin and scrape the surface of the floor in an inconspicuous corner.
-If the floor has been sound following one of the older achievement methods, it will flake off.
+The third is in an out-of-the-way area, place a few drops of water.
+If the water beads in the works and does not soak into the wood, the finish upon the Kitchen Flooring Lumber Liquidators is intact.
+If the water is absorbed into the floor or leaves a dark spot, the wood is unfinished or the protective buildup has worn away.
+Fourth, if you sprinkle upon a few drops of water and white a skin condition form beneath the droplets after virtually 10 to 15 minutes, the floors are unquestionable subsequently wax.
+To cut off the white spots, use a piece of good steel wool lightly dampened subsequently wax and daub gently.
+The last is if you suspect a varnish or shellac, recognize a coin and scuff the surface of the floor in an inconspicuous corner.
+If the floor has been unquestionable subsequently one of the older exploit methods, it will flake off.